 Public International Law

-In public international law research the legal system in force between states, international organisations and other subjects of public international law is studied.
-Individuals and legal persons are only to a certain extent subjects of public international law.
+International law is the legal system that mainly governs relations between states, international organisations and other subjects of international law and what rights and obligations these subjects have towards each other.
+Individuals and legal persons are only, to a certain extent, subjects of public international law.